NIKHCODE/climate-signal-lab/_posts/2026-06-03-article4-what-drives-emissions.md

 description: "Article 4 of 5 - Using Random Forest and SHAP values to find what really drives CO2 emissions across 40 countries, with a deep dive into India."
 ---

-*Article 4 of 5 in the **Climate Signal Lab** series, published leading up to World Environment Day, June 5, 2026.*
+*Article 4 of 5 in the **Climate Files** series, published leading up to World Environment Day, June 5, 2026.*

 ---

 Everyone has a theory about what causes climate change.

 Rich countries blame population growth in developing nations.
 Developing nations point at the industrial history of the West.
 Oil companies talk about individual carbon footprints.
 Governments cite technological limitations.
-Everyone is pointing at someone else.
+Everyone is pointing at someone else and what we see everyday is a blame game.

 I got tired of the circular argument.
-So I built a machine learning model, fed it data from 40 countries, and let the math decide.
+So I built a machine learning model, fed it data from 40 countries which are economically, socially and geographically important, and let the math decide.

-The answer was more interesting than I expected.
-And more uncomfortable.
+The answer was more interesting than I expected and more uncomfortable.

 ---

 ## What I Built and Why

 For this article I trained a **Random Forest** model on country-level data and then used **SHAP analysis** to understand exactly what the model learned.
 Together these two tools answer not just "can we predict emissions" but "why does each country emit what it emits."
+We all know that there is carbon-dioxide emissions and this is the primary reason for global warming but we fail to understand is individual country wise analysis on the factors driving these emissions.
+In this piece we will discuss on factors with a special case study on India and what probable solutions we can come up with.

 The dataset covers 40 countries representing every continent, income level, and energy mix.
 The five features I used as inputs: